symbiotejs/docsite/md/Component_data_context.md

 ## $ - is for state

-We use `Proxy` based interface to organize access to data.
+We use `Proxy` based interface to organize access to the data.
 ```javascript
 class MyComponent extends BaseComponent {
   initCallback() {